 Less precision, accuracy compared to mechanical keyboards

 The answer to this question is entirely subjective.
-They keyboards themselves are both equally efficient, can both type just as quickly, and depending on who you talk to, are both ergonomically designed.
+The keyboards, both mechanical keyboard vs membrane, themselves are both equally efficient, can both type just as quickly, and depending on who you talk to, are both ergonomically designed.

 Mechanical keyboard enthusiasts swear by their keyboards, suggesting that they are more comfortable and satisfying to use over prolonged periods of time.
 This may be true for many people, there are still those who prefer the smooth, quiet feel of a membrane keyboard.